yogi-bear-92/get-started-with-ai-agents/README.md

     ```

 2. (Optional) If you would like to customize the deployment to [disable resources](docs/deploy_customization.md#disabling-resources), [customize resource names](docs/deploy_customization.md#customizing-resource-names), [customize the models](docs/deploy_customization.md#customizing-model-deployments) or [increase quota](docs/deploy_customization.md#customizing-model-deployments), you can follow those steps now.

+    ⚠️ **NOTE!** For optimal performance, the recommended quota is 100k tokens per minute.
+If you have the capacity, we recommend increasing the quota by running the following command:
+    ```shell
+    azd env set AZURE_AI_AGENT_DEPLOYMENT_CAPACITY 100
+    ```

 3. Provision and deploy all the resources by running the following in get-started-with-ai-agents directory: